Review of the Delta One Lounge at JFK airport

 Food available at the Delta One Lounge

-The lounge also offers a 40-seat Brasserie restaurant (a first for Delta) with a three-course meal from famed restaurateur Danny Meyer.
+The lounge also offers a 140-seat Brasserie restaurant (a first for Delta) with a three-course meal from famed restaurateur Danny Meyer.
+The Brasserie is open from 11:00 am to 9:30 pm daily.

 Since I was upgraded to Delta One just a few days before departure I didn’t realize there was a sit-down restaurant until I was almost ready to leave the lounge.
 So unfortunately I missed this experience.
 Definitely put your name down on the wait list as soon as you get into the lounge!